DaoHongDS/BTC_price_with_SA/README.md

 4. Lemmatize and stemming
 5. Remove stop words

+After text preprocessing steps, cleaned tweets dataset is input for Sentiment Analysis.

 ## Sentiment Analysis

-After text preprocessing steps, cleaned tweets dataset is input for VADER Sentiment Analysis (VADER SA).
+VADER Sentiment Analysis (VADER SA) is used to obtain sentiment score of each tweet.
-VADER SA is a rule based model which is builded from sentiment of each word in document and some heuristics (Punctuation, Capitalization, Degree modifiers...).
+VADER SA is a rule based method which is builded from sentiment of each word in document and some heuristics (Punctuation, Capitalization, Degree modifiers...).
 For each piece of text, VADER provides 4 sentiment scores:

 - <em>possitive, negative, neutral</em> - valence scores, corresponding to sentiment polarity with intensity.